Turkey and Spinach Burger with Herb Cheese – A Lighter, Flavorful Twist on the Classic

 Ingredients You’ll Need

-• Ground turkey – lean protein base, juicy and tender.
+• Ground turkey – 93% lean is ideal for juicy burgers.

-• Breadcrumbs & egg – bind the patties together.
+• Breadcrumbs & egg – Helps bind the patty together while keeping it tender.

-• Onion & garlic – build flavor right into the meat.
+• Onion & garlic – Adds savory depth directly into the meat.

-• Provolone cheese – creamy, melty, and mild.
+• Provolone cheese – Melty and mild, perfect for pairing with turkey.

-• Herb mayo – mayonnaise mixed with parsley and chives for fresh flavor.
+• Herb mayo – A blend of mayonnaise, fresh parsley, and chives for bright, fresh flavor.

 Step-by-Step Instructions

-1. Make the patties – In a large bowl, mix ground turkey, breadcrumbs, onion, garlic, egg, salt, and pepper.
-Shape into 4 patties.
+In a large mixing bowl, combine ground turkey, breadcrumbs, chopped onion, minced garlic, egg, salt, and pepper.
+Mix gently until just combined—overmixing can make the patties tough.
+Shape into 4 evenly sized patties.

-3. Cook patties – In the same skillet (or on a grill), cook patties over medium heat, about 5–6 minutes per side, until fully cooked (165°F / 74°C internal temp).
+In the same skillet (or on a preheated grill), cook the patties over medium heat for 5–6 minutes per side.
+Ensure the internal temperature reaches 165°F (74°C) for safety.

 Chef Tips & Variations